 I keep five tubes of wrapping paper in the storage sleeves: One roll of heavy, plain white (for wedding and anniversary gifts), two rolls of holiday paper (one with a snowman print and the other a solid gold), a conservative stripe (for father’s day and male birthdays), and a neutral with polka dots (for mother’s day, female birthdays, and baby showers).
 If I had children, I would probably have a sixth tube of printed, youthful paper.
 In the front pockets I have stored bows, ribbons, and clear scotch tape.
 The side pocket holds a pair of scissors.
 The top back pocket holds white, cream, pink, and blue tissue paper.
 Finally, the bottom back pocket holds 10 gift bags in varying sizes (most of these are recycled from gifts people gave to me).

-I found other pre-made systems that look like they could work well, too:
+I found other pre-made systems that would work well, too:

-- Wrap ‘n Craft 2, which lays flat
+- Wrapping Paper Storage Bag, which lays flat

-- Portable Gift Wrap Organizer, which zips closed
+- Revolving Gift Wrap Organizer, which hangs in a closet